 Take the wake-up-in-the-middle-of-the-night-and-slap-your-forehead test: no one is going to wake up in the middle of the night because Wilbur’s Ladders is conveniently located 5 miles away.
 You’ve got to focus on the key elements that will keep people awake at night.

-Extra fluff that must be taken out of your ad: Unless you have an incredibly easy phone number (like 1-800 Flowers), don’t include it in your ad.
+Extra fluff that must be taken out of your radio ads: Unless you have an incredibly easy phone number (like 1-800 Flowers), don’t include it in your ad.
 No one is going to remember it.

 Bonus — get some great SEO benefits: tell listeners to Google your brand.
 The more Google sees people searching your brand, the more Google will see you as an authority online.